Social Diffusion Sources Can Escape Detection: Abstract

 \section{Abstract}

-Influencing (and being influenced by) others indirectly through social networks is fundamental to all human societies.
-Whether this happens through the diffusion of rumors, viruses, opinions, or know-how, finding the source is of persistent interest to people and an algorithmic challenge of much current research interest.
-However, no study has considered the case of diffusion sources actively trying to avoid detection.
-By disregarding this assumption, we risk conflating intentional obfuscation from the fundamental limitations of source-finding algorithms.
-We close this gap by separating two mechanisms hiding diffusion sources—one stemming from the network topology itself and the other from strategic manipulation of the network.
-We find that identifying the source can be challenging even without foul play and, many times, it is easy to evade source-detection algorithms further.
-We show that hiding connections that were part of the viral cascade is far more effective than introducing fake individuals.
-Thus, efforts should focus on exposing concealed ties rather than planted fake entities, e.g., bots in social media; such exposure would drastically improve our chances of detecting the source of a social diffusion.
+Influencing (and being influenced by) others through social networks is fundamental to all human societies.
+Whether this happens through the diffusion of rumors, opinions, or viruses, identifying the diffusion source (i.e., the person that initiated it) is a problem that has attracted much research interest.
+Nevertheless, existing literature has ignored the possibility that the source might strategically modify the network structure (by rewiring links or introducing fake nodes) to escape detection.
+Here, without restricting our analysis to any particular diffusion scenario, we close this gap by evaluating two mechanisms that hide the source---one stemming from the source's actions, the other from the network structure itself.
+This reveals that sources can easily escape detection, and that removing links is far more effective than introducing fake nodes.
+Thus, efforts should focus on exposing concealed ties rather than planted entities; such exposure would drastically improve our chances of detecting the diffusion source.